December 3, 2008

-As another year comes to a close, employers must take a number of actions to (i) address Section 409A of the Internal Revenue Code for deferred compensation plans, (ii) comply with the Labor Department’s "qualified default investment alternative" ("QDIA") fiduciary safe harbor for defined contribution retirement plans, and (iii) begin operating their qualified retirement plans in compliance with new rules that become effective on January 1, 2008.
-In addition, employers whose employer identification numbers end with "2" or "7" need to file their tax-qualified plans for an IRS determination letter by January 31, 2008.
+As the 2008 calendar year comes to a close, employers must take a number of actions to address Sections 409A and 457A of the Internal Revenue Code for deferred compensation plans.
+Also, employers whose employer identification numbers end with "3" or "8" need to file their applications for IRS determination letters for their tax-qualified plans by January 31, 2009.

 Section 409A Actions

 December 31, 2008 is the final deadline to take the following actions with respect to Section 409A of the Code:

 In addition, December 31, 2008 is the final deadline for "fixing" stock options and stock appreciation rights that were "in the money" when granted.
 (The deadline was December 31, 2006 for certain options granted to Section 16 officers and directors, and that deadline was not extended.)
 The correction can be effected by either increasing the option/SAR exercise price to the fair market value of the underlying shares as of the date of grant or by "hard-wiring" the exercise date for a year other than the year in which the correction is made.
 In addition, if an employer wishes to make employees whole with a cash payment or other consideration in connection with an increase in the exercise price made before the December 31, 2008 deadline, the payment cannot be made in 2008.

 Our June 26, 2008 client alert provides more details on these issues.
 In order to avoid highly adverse tax treatment of participants in deferred compensation plans beginning on January 1, 2009, employers and other service recipients must act by year-end to modify their compensation arrangements as necessary.